 D. The voting period must be a minimum of 15 working days.

 Section 4.
 Duties and Responsibilities

-A. The Personnel Policy Board will make decisions on:(1) Classification and pay grade appeals; and(2) Grievance appeals.B.
+A. The Personnel Policy Board will make decisions on:(1) Classification and pay grade reconsideration; and(2) Grievance appeals.B.
 The board will meet periodically to review and make recommendations relating to:(1) Personnel policies;(2) Personnel matters affecting employees;(3) Providing recommendations to the Chief Justice on such matters deemed appropriate;(4) Annually submitting a recommended salary administration plan to the Chief Justice; and(5) Other duties and responsibilities as assigned by the Chief Justice.